trueos/sysadm-docs/client_handbook/sysadmclient.rst

 connection test, the settings area greys out and the only option is to click :guilabel:`Finished`.

-.. index:: sysadm, boot environments, ZFS
+.. index:: Boot environment manager
 .. _Boot Environment Manager:

 Boot Environment Manager